hdShang/arxiv-daily/docs/cs-CL/2025-09-25/papers/250921175v1-whos-laughing-now-an-overview-of-computational-humour-generation-and.md

 ---
 layout: default
-title: Who's Laughing Now?
-An Overview of Computational Humour Generation and Explanation
+title: "Who's Laughing Now?
+An Overview of Computational Humour Generation and Explanation"
 ---

 # Who's Laughing Now?
 An Overview of Computational Humour Generation and Explanation